bigbeartechworld/big-bear-scripts/reset-portainer-password/README.md

 - Portainer is installed and the container exists
 - The container name contains "portainer"

-### Volume Not Found
+### Volume or Bind Mount Not Found

-If the data volume can't be located:
+If the data storage can't be located:

-- Verify Portainer has a persistent data volume mounted to `/data`
+- Verify Portainer has persistent storage mounted to `/data` (either a named volume or bind mount)
-- Check that the volume exists with `docker volume ls`
+- For named volumes: Check that the volume exists with `docker volume ls`
+- For bind mounts: Ensure the host directory exists and is accessible

 ### Permission Errors